EliasNimlandLind/xp-toolset/README.md

 ## TODO

-- Extend installers to create all necessary paths.
+- Extend installers to create all necessary paths if they do not exist.